Founder & CEO, Integrity HR, Inc - Human Resources Outsourcing and Consulting

 Jeff volunteers his time advancing business, leadership, HR and coaching professions.
 He is a past chair of the Kentucky Society for Human Resource Management State Council and a past president of Louisville SHRM.

-Jeff is a board member of the Ohio Valley Charter Chapter of the International Coach Federation and is Chair of Spalding University’s School of Business Advisory Board.
+Jeff is a board member of The SHRM Foundation, Ohio Valley Charter Chapter of the International Coach Federation, and Spalding University’s School of Business Advisory Board.
 He is a member of Metro United Way’s Executive Committee, Board of Directors, and HR Advisory Committee.
 Jeff was named one of the top Twenty People to Know in Human Resources by Business First of Louisville.

 Jeff is a Louisville native who enjoys the city’s foodie scene.
 He and his husband, Bob, enjoy exploring sushi restaurants around town with friends most Friday nights.
 Their teenage son, Adam, is not a fan of sushi and prefers to play video games instead.